go-kit/kit/tracing/zipkin/README.md

 	// let's annotate the end...
 	span.LogEvent("query:end")

-	// we're done with the span. send it to the SpanRecorder for collection... span.Finish()
+	// we're done with this span.
+	span.Finish()

 	// do other stuff